 There are two types of entity images: Pre Image and Post Image.
 When you configure them, these images will be available within the execution context as PreEntityImages and PostEntityImages properties respectively.
 As the names suggest, these snapshots represent what the table looks like before the operation and after the operation.
-When you configure an entity image, you will define an table alias value that will be the key value you will use to access a specific entity image from the
+When you configure an entity image, you'll define a table alias* value that will be the key value you'll use to access a specific entity image from the

 Availability of images

-When you configure an entity image it is important that you recognize that the type of entity images available depend on the stage of the registered step and the type of operation.
+When you configure an entity image, it's important that you recognize that the type of entity images available depend on the stage of the registered step and the type of operation.
 For example:

-- You cannot have a Pre Image for the
+- You can't have a Pre Image for the

 Createmessage because the table doesn't exist yet.

-- You cannot have a Post Image for the
+- You can't have a Post Image for the

 Deletemessage because the table won't exist anymore.

-- You can only have a Post Image for steps registered in the PostOperation stage of the execution pipeline because there is no way to know what the table properties will be until the transaction is completed.
+- You can only have a Post Image for steps registered in the PostOperation stage of the execution pipeline because there's no way to know what the table properties will be until the transaction is completed.